processity/dreamhouse-audicity/TUTORIAL.md

 ```bash
 > sf org display
 ```
+-->

 ## Quick Tour of Key Dreamhouse Features

 ### Dreamhouse and New Features

 Dreamhouse has a number of custom features that were designed to show developers how to build features on the Salesforce platform.
 These consist of the Property object to track houses for sale and the Broker object, which represent the members of the Sales team.
-In the dreamhouse-audicity app, we’ve added a number of new features.
+In the `dreamhouse-audicity` app, we’ve added some new features to illustrate Audicity's data history and tracing capabilities.
 These include:

--   A relationship field in the Campaign object so that the property marketing team can run campaigns around properties that are being sold
+-   A relationship field to the Property custom object in the Campaign object so that the property marketing team can run campaigns around properties that are being sold.
 -   A trigger on the Property record called `PropertyTrigger` which ensures every property record has a main campaign for its promotions.
 -   An Apex class called `PropertyTriggerHandler` which encapsulates much of the logic used by the Apex Trigger.
--   Two Queueable Apex classes that are used only when updates happen.
+-   Two `Queueable` Apex classes that are used only when updates happen.
--   Updates to page layouts, permission sets, and other necessary metadata so your Salesforce user can use and access these features.
+-   Modifications to page layouts, permission sets, and other necessary metadata so your Salesforce user can use and access these features.

 Let’s see these in action.